-One of the Simmental’s most common features is its capacity for good beef conformation.
-Beef conformation in cattle is one of the most important qualities that we as simmental cattle producer must know about and understand when raising a good, solid breeding simmental herd.
+One of the most common features of Simmental fleckvieh is its capacity for good beef conformation and milk yield.
+Beef conformation in cattle is one of the most important qualities that we as simmental cattle breeder must know about and understand when raising a good, solid breeding simmental herd.

 If our Simmental cattle are to perform to their best, it is our job to give them the right conditions.

 Our farming conditions have changed dramatically since we took over the farm in 2005.
 We own 33 hectares of land and, for the most part, are self-sufficient in grass, grain and corn.
 However, we do buy some extra feed and minerals.